Rosa Parks

 Place of Death: Detroit, Michigan, U.S.

-Ethnicity: African-American, as well as one sixteenth Irish
+Ethnicity: African-American, as well as smaller amounts of English and Irish

 Rosa’s paternal grandfather was named Anderson McCauley.
 Anderson was born in Alabama or Georgia.